alan-turing-institute/data-safe-haven/processes/provider-overview.md

 the Investigator and Referee must review and sign off on software or virtual machines arriving through the software ingress process (excluding package mirrors) before it can be accessed inside the environment.

-For Tier-0 and Tier-1, users should be able to install software directly into the environment (in user space) from the open internet.
+For Tier 0 and Tier 1, users should be able to install software directly into the environment (in user space) from the open internet.

 ### Data ingress